ellepannitto/my-website/content/blog/inputs.md

 _26feb2020_:
 I am reading (yet another) paper on innateness. _Ex nihilo, nihil fit_, it says.
 Seems like a perfect description of my life lately.
 Maybe it's all part of the innatists plan to make me a little more innatist.

+After lunch, I'm still just crying in front of my laptop with no progress done.
+I feel like I should drop out of PhD and go take a flight to India tomorrow morning, spend three months with buddhist monks in a complete eat-pray-and-love fashion.
+Why am I not brave enough to hand in that stupid dropout form?

 _25feb2020_:
 I've just finished having a chat with my supervisor.
 We couldn't meet in person because of the collective coronavirus panic, so it has been a written chat.
 Now, these conversations have slowly become the most frustrating experiences of my life.
 It felt like starting from scratch again, and it always feels so.